AWARDS & SCHOLARSHIPS

 FOUNDERS AWARDS

 In its mission, the American Council for Construction Education has the charge to promote quality construction education.
 As a part of its mission, ACCE's Development Committee created the ACCE Founder's Award.
-This national award is to recognize that individual, company, or organization which has demonstrated a profound impact on construction during the previous year.
+This national award is to recognize an individual, company, or organization that has demonstrated a profound impact on construction during the previous year.

 The American Council for Construction Education is pleased to announce a call for nominations for the ACCE Founders Award.
-This national award is to recognize that individual, company, or organization which has demonstrated a profound impact on the construction industry during the previous year.
+This national award is to recognize an individual, company, or organization that has demonstrated a profound impact on the construction industry during the previous year.
 The annual award is presented at the ACCE Annual Meeting in July.
 Applications are due by the end of May for consideration.

 Any ACCE member may provide recommendations for the Founders Award.
 The member making a nomination will be asked to describe why they believe the nominee meets the award criteria.